 To participate in the Title IV programs, an institution must either satisfy specific quantitative standards of financial responsibility prescribed by ED or post a letter of credit in favor of ED and possibly accept operating restrictions as well.
 These financial responsibility tests are applied to each institution on an annual basis based on the institution's audited consolidated financial statements, and may be applied at other times, such as if the institution undergoes a change in control.
 These tests may also be applied to an institution's parent company or other related entity.
-The operating restrictions that may be placed on an institution that does not meet the quantitative standards of financial responsibility include being transferred from the advance payment method of receiving Title IV program funds to either the reimbursement or the heightened cash monitoring system, which could result in a significant delay in the institution's receipt of those funds.
 As a service provider, we are not directly subject to this regulation.
-However, if ED were to determine that a university partner institution did not meet the financial responsibility standards due to a failure to meet the composite score or other financial responsibility factors, ED could impose a range of sanctions on the institution, such as requiring the institution to post a letter of credit, accept provisional certification (which would hamper the ability of the institution to add new programs), comply with additional ED monitoring requirements, agree to receive Title IV program funds under an arrangement other than ED's standard advance funding arrangement, such as the reimbursement system of payment or heightened cash monitoring, and to comply with or accept other limitations on the ability to increase the number of programs offered by our client institutions or the number of students they enroll, any of which sanctions could have an adverse impact on our business.
-For example, GCU, calculated its composite score with respect to its fiscal years ending June 30, 2023 and 2022.
-As of June 30, 2023 and 2022, GCU's composite score per GCU's audited financial statements was 1.8 and 1.8, respectively, using the proprietary school calculation.
+However, if ED were to determine that a university partner institution did not meet the financial responsibility standards due to a failure to meet the composite score or other financial responsibility factors, ED could impose a range of sanctions on the institution, such as requiring the institution to post a letter of credit, accept provisional certification (which would hamper the ability of the institution to add new programs), comply with additional ED monitoring requirements, agree to receive Title IV program funds under an arrangement other than ED's standard advance funding arrangement, such as the reimbursement system of payment or heightened cash monitoring, and to comply with or accept other limitations on the ability to increase the number of programs offered by our university partner institutions or the number of students they enroll, any of which sanctions could have an adverse impact on our business.
+For example, GCU, calculated its composite score with respect to its fiscal years ending June 30, 2024 and 2023.
+As of June 30, 2024 and 2023, GCU's composite score per GCU's audited financial statements was 1.9 and 1.8, respectively, using the proprietary school calculation.
 If GCU's future composite scores do not exceed 1.5, ED could impose sanctions.
-If any such sanctions were imposed on GCU or one of our other partners, it could have a negative impact on our ability to conduct our business.
+If any such sanctions were imposed on GCU or one of our other university partners, it could have a negative impact on our ability to conduct our business.
 In addition, if its composite score dropped low enough, it could cause GCU to be ineligible for participation in NC-SARA, which would require GCU to become authorized in numerous states in which it operates or has students.

-In addition, there are a number of other financial responsibility standards that institutions must comply with, some of which were revised on October 31, 2023 and are discussed above.
-The failure to comply with these standards could also result in the imposition of various sanctions, such as the imposition of letters of credit on GCU or one of our other partners.
-If any such sanctions were imposed on GCU or one of our other partners, it could have a negative impact on our ability to conduct our business.
+In addition, there are a number of other financial responsibility standards with which institutions must comply, including those discussed above.
+See "Recently published regulations could materially and adversely affect our business".
+The failure to comply with these standards could also result in the imposition of various sanctions, such as the imposition of letters of credit.
+If any such sanctions were imposed on GCU or one of our other university partners, it could have a negative impact on our ability to conduct our business.